-Although there are baby products purpose made to child proof the refrigerator, I do not believe they stand up to the good old multipurpose strap.
+Although there are baby products purposed made to childproof the refrigerator, I do not believe they stand up to the good old multipurpose strap.
 I rave about these for baby proofing cabinets and toilet seats and once again, they really shine at baby proofing your refrigerator.

 Cheap, effective and easy to use, so many parents swear by them and with good reason, they just work.
 Just be sure to mount the strap out of your child’s reach and you are in business!

 The cabinet straps even work on french door style fridges.
 Simply mount the strap over the split between two doors and presto, child-proofed refrigerator.